joerx/cdktf-s3-backend/README.md

 - Uncomment the backend, update the `bucket` property with the bucket name from the output
 - Migrate Terraform state

-The `cdktf` CLI does not seem to have a built-in way to migrate the state, it will just fail when you change the backend.
+The `cdktf` CLI does not seem to have a built-in way to migrate the state, it will just fail when we change the backend.
 Luckily the synthesized stack is valid Terraform so we can do this:

 ```sh
 cdktf synth